 As we head into the busy winter training period at UKSA we are not only welcoming new faces to our 3.5 acre waterfront campus, we are catching up with our on-programme students and graduates.

-This time its the chance for Ashley who is currently on the second phase of the Professional Yacht Cadetship to tell us about his experiences of the superyacht industry so far.
+This time its the chance for Ashley who is currently on the second phase of the Superyacht Cadetship to tell us about his experiences of the superyacht industry so far.

 Ashley is currently on his 3rd season working on board a 55m Superyacht currently located in Croatia, phase 2 of the cadetship programme is completed while working onboard a superyacht.
 The entry level deckhands can be earning up to €2,000 per month during the second phase of their training, which many cadets use to fund training phases 3 – 5, therefore completing he curse debt free, a great alternative to costly university tuition fees and unpaid training programmes.